Intersex Athlete and Women’s 800 Champion Told to Reduce her Testosterone Levels if She Wants to keep Competing with Women

 The runner from Pretoria has raised eyebrows due to her stocky, muscular physique and apparently masculine characteristics, including facial hair and a deep voice.

 Semenya, in black, is married to a woman.
-Caster admitted his wife first thought Caster was a boy when they met.
+Caster admitted his wife thought he was a man when they first met.